projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 Overview
 --------

-GloWGR consists of the following stages.
+GloWGR consists of the following stages:

 - Block the genotype matrix across samples and variants
 - Perform dimensionality reduction with linear ridge regression